 - The death of Dick Grayson's family.
 Sure, you may know it was coming, but that doesn't make watching it happen onscreen hurt any less.

-- Bruce looks up to see a devastated Dick, and sees a fellow orphan who lost his family to a criminal.
+- Bruce looks up to see a devastated Dick, and sees himself - an orphan who lost his family to a monster.

 - The fallout from this is heartbreakingly demonstrated in the alley where Dick, after nonchalantly masquerading as Batman, starts attacking him when he arrives.
 We see Dick's boiling hot pain and Bruce's icy calm empathy.Dick: Bastard!
 It should have been you!
 It's your fault!
 If you had told Two-Face you were at the circus, they'd still be alive!

 Batman: If Bruce Wayne could have given his life for your family, he would have.

 - And we know Bruce isn't bullshitting him: he did try to give himself up to Two-Face, but no one heard him in the racket the circus crowd made.